StrangeBeeCorp/docs/docs/thehive/administration/thehive-portal/set-up-thehive-portal-access.md

 <!-- md:version 5.6 --> <!-- md:license Platinum -->

-We're going to set up access to [TheHive Portal](about-thehive-portal.md) in TheHive, enabling controlled collaboration with stakeholders outside your Security Operations Center (SOC) team.
+You'll set up access to [TheHive Portal](about-thehive-portal.md) in TheHive, enabling controlled collaboration with stakeholders outside your Security Operations Center (SOC) team.
 By the end, you'll have configured the necessary permissions and created external user accounts.

 !!! warning "Before you begin"
     Ensure you have [configured an SMTP server](../../administration/smtp/configure-smtp-server.md) before starting.
 External users need to receive invitation emails to access the portal.